-The EPA has established a WaterSense label that indicates products like toilets, shower heads, and bathroom faucets that have slower flow rates, thus reducing water usage without changes in personal habits.
+The EPA has established a WaterSense label that indicates products like toilets, showerheads, and bathroom faucets that have slower flow rates, thus reducing water usage without changes in personal habits.
 Trading out existing fixtures, particularly if fixtures are older as those tend to have higher flow rates, and replacing them with WaterSense alternatives can drastically reduce water usage.

 Sites like Amazon include WaterSense certifications in their product descriptions making them easy to find.
-The EPA also has a Product Search function on their site so you can define your search by set criteria and find a specific product for which you might be searching.
+The EPA also has a Product Search function on their site so you can refine your search by set criteria and find a specific product for which you might be searching.

 Skip A Hair Wash (or two… or six)

 If you wash your hair every day, you’re likely washing too often and creating more issues than you’re solving.
-Every person is different, so I realize this is a generalization, but consider these 5 reasons you might want to skip your next hair wash and how this beginners guide to dry shampoo can help you get there.
+Every person is different, so I realize this is a generalization, but consider these 5 reasons you might want to skip your next hair wash and how this beginner’s guide to dry shampoo can help you get there.
 Skipping hair washes saves money and resources by using less hair product and saves time, water, and energy with fewer washes and less styling.

 Will Bar Soap and Sugar Scrub Do the Job?

 I promised not to get into specific beauty products, and I won’t mention any brands.
-Consider, though, if bar soap and a DIY sugar scrub can replace your loofah and shower gel.
+Consider, though, if bar soap and DIY sugar scrub can replace your loofah and shower gel.

-Certain bar soap, on the other hand, is much kinder on skin and can sometimes even be purchased without any packaging at all.
+Certain bar soap, on the other hand, is much kinder on the skin and can sometimes even be purchased without any packaging at all.
 I’ve shared my recipe for a DIY sugar scrub that I make periodically (in about 60 seconds) and really like.
 The sugar exfoliates, eliminating my need for a loofah, and the coconut oil moisturizes.
-Transitioning from a loofah and shower gel to bar soap and DIY sugar scrub has definitely offered a good ROE for me, so consider it if you’re still in the loofah / shower gel camp.
+Transitioning from a loofah and shower gel to bar soap and DIY sugar scrub has definitely offered a good ROE for me, so consider it if you’re still in the loofah/shower gel camp.

 About Those Bath Towels